trashidi98/bankaccounts-sim/README.md

 I learned A LOT.
 This is a fairly new language to me and I'm glad to say that I've tried to push my limits.
 I learned about Java constructors, methods, scopes and arguements (the basics).
 Then I've also learned about how back-end servers work.
+Also learned about SQL and querying and how its connects to front end code.
+Every programmer should understand how back and front ends work.

 I wish I could have used OOP more effectively, but I'll get there.

+- Java basics
+	- Methods
+	- Classes
+	- Variables
+	- Constructors

+- Java DB (Java Derby)
+	- Front-Back-end connection
+	- java.sql package
+- Databases
+- SQL
+	- Creating a table
+	- Using the UNIQUE keyword
+	- Understanding the SQL lang